asia-pacific-energy-research-centre/aperc-osemosys/README.md

 ## Contributing

-To contribute directly to the documentation of code development, you first need to install the package in *develop mode*:
+To contribute directly to the code development, you first need to install the package in *develop mode*:

     git clone http://github.com/OSeMOSYS/aperc-osemosys
     cd aperc-osemosys